The Alay Traverse

 Drivers should always be paid.
 On roads near towns and villages they will likely ask for payment (the minibuses/marshrutkas 100%).
 But some drivers, especially in the high mountains, need the money and are just being a bit shy.
 You must offer payment and insist multiple times.
 Only take “no“ for an answer if they have pushed the money away multiple times.
 But they never refuse a souvenir… Which rides are free?
 Some drivers are well off financially and are just being hospitable and will definitely not take your money.

 Get an e-SIM and a mobile data plan before you arrive.
 When you are in the region add the Yandex Go taxi app.
 This will make thing much easier.
 No Yandex taxis in isolated mountain villages, but in the bigger towns they will make your life much easier.
-There are actually quite a few taxi apps in Kyrgyzstan, but I’m not familiar with all of them.
+There are are actually quite a few taxi apps in Kyrgyzstan, but I’m not familiar with all of them.

 Many travel stories are out of date.
 Homestays and guesthouse prices in rural areas have increased (expect them to ask 2000 som per person per night with dinner and breakfast).
 The city of Osh, and the villages of Sary-Tash and Sary-Mogul are more predictable, as accommodation here can be booked online with fixed prices.